 Tips to prevent diarrhea

-Diarrhea is most often caused by antibiotics, which affect bacteria normally present in the large intestine.
-These changes in intestinal bacteria allow the overgrowth of the bacteria Clostridium difficile (C. difficile), which causes a more serious antibiotic-induced diarrhea.
+Diarrhea from medicine is most often caused by antibiotics, which affect bacteria normally present in the large intestine.
+These changes in intestinal bacteria allow the overgrowth of the bacteria C. difficile (Clostridium difficile).
+This causes a more serious antibiotic-induced diarrhea.
 The presence of this bacteria can cause colitis, resulting in very loose, watery stools.
 The most common antibiotics to cause this type of diarrhea include the following:

 Penicillin, including ampicillin and amoxicillin